 The Haskell is placed 28 days from the Belmont Stakes.
 In 2020, the Belmont Stakes was reduced from 1 1/2 miles to a less-grueling 1 1/8 miles due to the pandemic.
 This means some horses from that field could enter the Haskell.

-In 2020, because of COVID-19 restrictions that prompted postponements of the Kentucky Derby and Preakness Stakes until the fall, the Haskell will become a Kentucky Derby qualifier.
+In 2020, because of COVID-19 restrictions that prompted postponements of the Kentucky Derby and Preakness Stakes until the fall, the Haskell was a Kentucky Derby qualifier.

 Haskell Invitational contenders